jballoffet/c-template/CONTRIBUTING.md

  * Run `make format` to conform to our lint rules

 ## License
-By contributing, you agree that your contributions will be licensed under its [MIT License](LICENSE).
+By contributing, you agree that your contributions will be licensed under its [GPLv3 License](/LICENSE).